Updated: December 23rd 2023.

 Information on the Dickens Festival

 The festival is being organized the weekend before Christmas, since 1991.
-Sadly in 2021 it has been canceled, just like in 2020.
-In 2022 it will be in the weekend of 10 and 11 Dec ember.
+In 2023 it was in the weekend of 16 and 17 December.
+The dates for 2024 are already known, it will be in the weekend of 14 and 15 December.
 It’s only 2 days: one weekend a year.
 The entrance is free and is open from 11.00 am till 5.00 pm.
 The festival attracts some 125.000 visitors, so it’s crowded.
 Entrance to the medieval Bergkwartier is only on the corner of Walstraat and Keizerstraat.

 There’s a really long line before you can enter, the line is being organized with fences.
 Waiting in this line can be up to an hour and a half.
 While in line, on the last part, Dickens characters are already walking up and down and entertaining the crowd.
 It’s not just Dutch people visiting, also people from everywhere, but mainly from Germany.
 Kids are welcome and it’s loads of fun for them to walk among the streets and see all the characters from the Charles Dickens books.

 Bergkwartier is part of the old town of Deventer.
 The Medieval area is perfectly suited to host the Dickens Festival, it ads to the atmposphere.
 Streets that are participating are: Walstraat, Goltstraat, Damstraat, Roggestraat, Bergkerkplein, Bergstraat, Kerksteeg, Bergschild and Menstraat.